 As a first step in treating scoliosis, your physician should perform a thorough physical exam.
 Your child will likely require an x-ray or other imaging test to help doctors evaluate the condition of the spine, determine the extent of the curvature and map out a treatment plan.

 "We focus on how to stop the progression of scoliosis.
 For example, if the child has a 15-20-degree curve, we try to stop it so that it does not become a 45-50-degree curve," explains Dr. Redman.
 "The appropriate treatment depends on the magnitude of the curve, the location of the curve in the spine and the child's developmental stage of maturity in their bones."

 Nonsurgical treatments for scoliosis include observation, physical therapy, the Schroth method, bracing and Mehta casting.

 If your child has only a slight curvature of the spine – less than 20 degrees – no immediate treatment is usually necessary.
 Depending on the curve size, your physician may check the child's spine regularly until the child has stopped growing (around late puberty) to make sure the curve is not progressing and that other health problems don't arise.
 If your child's curve does progress beyond 20 degrees, your doctor might recommend additional treatments to prevent worsening of the curvature as they grow.

 Physical therapy for scoliosis

-If your child is experiencing pain as a result of the spine's curvature, traditional physical therapy can help.
+If your child is experiencing pain because of the spine's curvature, traditional physical therapy can help.
 Physical therapists work to strengthen your child's back and leg muscles, increase flexibility and prevent injury.
 The therapist may use general flexibility techniques, focus on your child's core or try manual therapy, in which the therapist's hands guide and retrain the patient's movements.
 Although physical therapy doesn't correct the curvature, it can alleviate your child's discomfort.